-1-1.
-Purpose and Responsibilities
+Chapter 1 Introduction, Purpose, and Responsibilities

-1-1.
+- 1-1.
 Purpose.
-This chapter established the policies concerning the responsibilities and duties of Chaplains and Chaplain's Assistants (CA) for meeting the religious and spiritual needs of the Virginia Defense Force (VDF).
+This chapter establishes the policies concerning the responsibilities and duties of Chaplains and Religious Affairs Specialists (RA) for meeting the religious and spiritual needs of the Virginia Defense Force (VDF). - 1-2.

-1-2.
 The Role of Chaplains.
-Although some Chaplains are assigned to VDF Regiments, all Chaplains report directly to the Command Chaplain.
+Although some Chaplains are attached to VDF Regiments, all Chaplains report directly to the Command Chaplain, regardless of their assignment. - a.

-- a.
 The Command Chaplain exercises staff supervision over all VDF Chaplains and assigns VDF Chaplain Corps personnel to the subordinate VDF commands.
 The Command Chaplain oversees the religious duties and related activities within the VDF.
 The Command Chaplain maintains religious discipline in the Chaplain Corps.
 Chaplains are responsible to the Command Chaplain in matters of professional conduct and ministerial credentials.
-Chaplains are responsible to the Regimental commanders where they are assigned in matters of clergy confidentially. - b.
+Chaplains are responsible to the Regimental Commanders where they are attached in matters of clergy confidentially. - b.
 Consistent with the traditions and regulations of the Armed Forces of the United States, the unit commander bears primary responsibility for the religious, spiritual, and moral condition of the members of the command.
 The Chaplain serves as the staff officer that discharges these responsibilities for the commander.
 The Chaplain is attached to the personal staff of the commander and has direct access to the commander. - c.
-Regiment Chaplains may exercise staff supervision over Regiment Support Chaplains attached to subordinate commands and/or at the direction of the Command Chaplain. - d.
+Regiment Chaplains may exercise staff supervision over Chaplains attached to subordinate commands and/or at the direction of the Command Chaplain. - d.
 All Chaplains may approach the Command Chaplain about any matter at any time with or without consultation and consent of Regiment Chaplains.